When Love Takes Over: Recording and production

 The recording and mixing of "When Love Takes Over" took place in summer and autumn of 2008.
 After Rowland heard the instrumental of "When Love Takes Over"—a piano loop-based melody with throbbing percussion—she asked Guetta if she could take the demo and several other tracks to work on.
-She wrote the lyrics and recorded the vocals in London, within a day.
+She wrote the lyrics and recorded the vocals in London within a day.
 She was aided by Australian songwriters and producers Miriam and Olivia Nervo (Nervo).
-However the song remained unfinished until Guetta rediscovered the track while compiling his One Love album.
-After getting selected for the album, "When Love Takes Over" was given to Frédéric Riesterer who, aside from producing the song with Guetta, was tasked the final audio mixing of the song.
-However Riesterer decided to give the track to French mixing engineer Veronica Ferraro, who would later go on to say that "Reisterer was supposed to mix it, but he wanted me to do it and see how it turned out.
+However, the song was not a top choice by Rowland's team, and remained unfinished until Guetta rediscovered it while compiling his One Love album.
+After being selected for the album, "When Love Takes Over" was given to Frédéric Riesterer who, aside from producing the song with Guetta, was tasked with the final audio mixing of the song.
+However, Riesterer decided to give the track to French mixing engineer Veronica Ferraro, who would later go on to say that "Reisterer was supposed to mix it, but he wanted me to do it and see how it turned out.
 The first time I heard the track I immediately knew it would be a huge hit."
-The track was mixed in September 2008, at Ferraro's Super Sonic Scale studio near Paris, the day after her birthday.
+The track was mixed in September 2008 at Ferraro's Super Sonic Scale studio, near Paris, the day after her birthday.